-All reviews for Earl MacDonald’s new album, “Consecrated” are being compiled below.
-Just released on Friday, Sept.
-24th, 2021, the album is “hot off the presses.”
+All reviews for Earl MacDonald’s latest album, “Consecrated” are compiled below.
+It was released on 09/24/2021.

 All About Jazz

 December 26th, 2021

 The searching spirit that drives the work of composer and pianist Earl MacDonald is both a reflection on musical curiosity and, to a deeper extent, a statement of faith.
 Bringing both of those identity-shaping aspects to the fore like never before, MacDonald uses Consecrated to work toward a higher purpose.
 Reshaping and resetting a series of traditional hymns in sophisticated yet accessible fashion, he conveys the core values of his Christian beliefs—love, kindness, charity—with class and creative purpose.

 These arrangements, using vocalist Karly Epp to deliver the good word(s) with clarity and beauty, largely respect the melodic architecture of the psalms in play while also taking the opportunity to redefine or broaden the structures that house them.
 MacDonald walks a fine line in those dealings, displaying great wisdom along the way.
 “Be Still, My Soul,” with some added spring in its step, Epp’s pure-voiced delivery, Karl Kohut’s pivotal bass line, David Smith’s trumpet obbligato, and solos highlighting the leader’s lightly flowing right hand lines, saxophonist Kris Allen’s soulful voice (on soprano) and Kohut’s excellent ears and reflexes, is the first and, perhaps, chief example of what MacDonald is capable of producing in this context.
 But the nine numbers that follow it are no less important.
 They further this angle of expression in fascinating ways.